Job no: 529909

 Classification: Trades/Maintenance Worker 2

 Appointment Type and Duration: Regular, Ongoing

 Special Instructions to Applicants

-To be considered for this position, applicants must submit a complete application.
-Complete applications must include an online application, a resume outlining how you meet the minimum and preferred qualifications.
+To be considered for this position, applicants must submit a complete application including an online application and resume that address how you meet the minimum and preferred qualifications.
 Please submit application here https://careers.uoregon.edu/cw/en-us/job/529909/tradesmaintenance-worker-2

 Campus Planning and Facilities Management (CPFM) is a vibrant department, which comprises five units, and approximately 270 employees: Facilities Services, Utilities & Energy, Campus Planning, Office of Sustainability, and Design & Construction.
 The units of CPFM strive to provide excellent customer service to the University of Oregon campus and operate with the highest professional standards, communicating and collaborating with customers to support the stewardship of the campus.

-Work is reviewed directly by the Structures and Support Manager to ensure it is performed efficiently, safely, and meets both expectations and applicable requirements.
+Work is reviewed directly by the Mechanical and Plumbing Shop Manager or lead worker to ensure it is performed efficiently, safely, and meets both expectations and applicable requirements.
 A performance appraisal is conducted annually.

 This unit may provide essential services during times of emergencies and inclement weather.
 This position may be required to fulfill essential services and functions during these times.

-• Experience with basic Preventive Maintenance in Commercial Buildings.
+- Experience with basic Preventive Maintenance in Commercial, Industrial or Institutional Buildings

 FLSA Exempt: No